Ugocode/blog_app/README.md

 A new Flutter project.

-Writing Blogs for the world
+Writing Blogs for the world.

 ## Getting Started